 - Inventors from research, industry and clinical settings are invited to submit their product ideas for confidential review and possible selection, for assistance through the MDPP.
 (Selection criteria apply and eligible applicants will be required to make a co-contribution towards approved innovations).

 - Our Innovations Team will review the product concept and conduct desktop market research to understand the product potential.
 They may also be able to connect the client to other resources and information.

 - Upon a positive eligibility assessment, the MDPP will facilitate a technical workshop whereby the applicant presents the project to relevant experts including academics, clinicians, manufacturers, end-users and/or commercial experts.
 This allows the MDPP and applicant to gather industry feedback to develop a product that would provide benefits over existing solutions.

 - Following the workshop, an application form will be jointly completed by the MDPP and the applicant and submitted to an independent Assessment Panel for approval (based on the selection criteria).

-- Each approved *project will receive up to 250 hours of technical expertise which may include:
+- Each approved project will receive up to 250 hours of technical expertise a* which may include:

 - proof of concept